 I dream of a day when people don’t stare as I drive my wheelchair down the high street.

 I dream of a day when wheelchair access doesn’t mean coming in through a dark alleyway and travelling through the venue’s hidden storage rooms before finally arriving at the guests’ quarters.

-I long for the day when I go to restaurants I enter through the main door and not hate to go through the kitchen back door.
+I long for the day when I can go to restaurants and enter through the main door and not have to go through the delivery entrance.

-I long for the day when all shops are steps free and have lifts that do actually work.
+I long for the day when all shop entrances are step free and have lifts that do actually work.

 I dream of the day when wheelchair access becomes a law that is enforced and practised.

-I wonder if the day will come when people and venues fully understand what ‘wheelchair access’ entails.
+I wonder if the day will come when people and venues fully understand what ‘wheelchair access’ really means.